nationalarchives/design-system/src/get-started/tna-frontend-cookies/index.md

       console.log("Settings cookies rejected.");
     }
   } else {
-    console.log("A policy other than settings has changed.");
+    console.log("A preference other than settings has changed.");
   }
 });
 ```